ShahdTarek6/Algorithms_course_project/README.md

-# Check Pair Sum in an Array
+# Check Pair Sum in an Array using sorting and binary search
 Given an array of n integers and a value targetSum, write a program to check whether there is a pair of elements in the array whose sum is equal to targetSum.
 If yes, return true; otherwise, return false

 # sources